 Skip To Main Content

-Why Pursue a Graduate Certificate in High-Performance Design & Sustainability
+Why Pursue a Graduate Certificate in High-Performance Design

 The negative impacts of human activities on the environment are a major challenge threatening the survival of humans and other species, and built environments are a key contributor to environmental impacts.
 The Graduate Certificate in High-Performance Design and Sustainability provides students with the theoretical knowledge and applied skills to understand how buildings impact the environment and how building performance, in terms of operational energy, daylighting, occupant comfort/health, embodied energy, water conservation and reuse, and other relevant and emerging issues (such as biophilia) can be predicted, analyzed and used to improve buildings.
+Program graduates will be equipped with skills to succeed in the workforce or for further graduate studies in this area.

 Admission & Application Requirements